Cloudxtreme/miscellaneous_scripts/readme.md

 I also like to have `alias md='autoMD --Single'` in my `.bash_profile`

+### `calc`

+A simple replacement for `bc` to make doing some calculations on the command line easier and less painful.
+Can handle python math expressions and also multi-line and variables.

 ### `cd_commands.sh`

 (intended to be `source /path/to/cd_commands.sh` in `.bash_profile`).
 Function to overwrite `cd` to use `pushd` (and `popd` if you change the comments).